Board of Directors

 Lawrence currently work for Jet Propulsion Laboratory as a Procurement Quality Engineer.
 JPL is the leading U.S. center for robotic exploration of the solar system and has 19 spacecraft and 10 major instruments carrying out planetary, Earth science, and space- based astronomy missions.
 With his career experience Lawrence brings current robotic technology to the GFS organization.

-Serves GFS board of director since March 2018, as the liaison between St. Luke’s UMC and GFS.
+Scooter serves GFS board of directors since March 2018, as the liaison between St. Luke’s UMC and GFS.

-Scooter is the liaison between St Luke’s United Methodist Church and Go Full Steam which has its origination in the vision and ministry of St Luke’s.
+Scooter is the liaison between St Luke’s United Methodist Church and Go Full Steam which has its origination in the vision and ministry of St Luke’s UMC.

-Fred is committed to support under resourced youth especially, providing opportunities to enhance their STEM related skills and knowledge, and to reach kids that may have no other avenue to enhance their knowledge of STEAM program.
+Fred is committed to supporting under-resourced youth especially in providing opportunities to enhance their STEM related skills and knowledge.
+He sees the great opportunity in GFS to reach kids that may have no other avenue to enhance their knowledge of STEAM programs.

 Bob brings with him an extensive managerial career in the field of publication and production.
 For over 25 years he successfully managed two computer graphics facilities for an international printing and media company. with full P&L responsibility.
 Prior to this job he worked for a New York City based magazine publisher for 10 years with responsibilities for: overseeing production planning, manufacture and distribution of a nation weekly newspaper magazine distributed throughout the United States.

-Bob is familiar with the non-profit world through his involvement with the Alzheimer Association of Central and North Florida Annual Walk Committee.
-With responsibility for organizing the chapters annual Orlando Walk to End Alzheimer Disease.
+Bob is familiar with the nonprofit world through his involvement with the Alzheimer's Association of Central and North Florida Annual Walk Committee.
+With responsibility for organizing the chapters annual Orlando Walk to End Alzheimer's Disease.

 Serves as GFS board member and organization/admin specialist since March 2019.